riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 The important things to note are that UDT1.1 and the policy selection variant of FDT:

-* Do policy selection because the outermost iteration is over policies ("$\operatorname*{arg\,max}_{f}$" or "$\operatorname*{arg\,max}_{\pi\in \Pi}$" depending on the notation).
+* Do policy selection because the outermost iteration is over policies (“$\operatorname*{arg\,max}_{f}$” or “$\operatorname*{arg\,max}_{\pi\in \Pi}$” depending on the notation).
 Quotes about policy selection: The [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) (p.
-11, footnote 7) says "In the authors’ preferred formalization of FDT, agents actually iterate over *policies* (mappings from observations to actions) rather than actions.
-This makes a difference in certain multi-agent dilemmas, but will not make a difference in this paper."
+11, footnote 7) says “In the authors’ preferred formalization of FDT, agents actually iterate over *policies* (mappings from observations to actions) rather than actions.
+This makes a difference in certain multi-agent dilemmas, but will not make a difference in this paper.”
 See also comments by Vladimir Slepnev ([1](https://www.greaterwrong.com/posts/2THFt7BChfCgwYDeA/let-s-discuss-functional-decision-theory/comment/6xLQAfYu4rJTN3MWJ), [2](https://www.lesswrong.com/posts/cAMhvPgMQJzhrpNdN/publication-of-anthropic-decision-theory#nW4bPcheDJ4ZAHCNb)).
 * Use logical counterfactuals (denoted by corner quotes and boxed arrow, the mathematical intuition $M$, or the $\mathtt{true}$ operator).
-* Are updateless because they don't condition on the observation (note the absence of conditioning of the form $\mathrm{O\small BS} = x$).
+* Are updateless because they don’t condition on the observation (note the absence of conditioning of the form $\mathrm{O\small BS} = x$).

 ## TDT